Massachusetts Businesses Say: Discrimination Hurts Our Bottom Line

 - When businesses and other public spaces are welcoming of all, personal consumption increases, as people feel more comfortable buying more goods and services.

 - North Carolina is a cautionary tale: Repealing Massachusetts’ non-discrimination laws could cost our economy billions in lost revenue and hundreds of thousands of jobs.

 The Massachusetts Businesses for Freedom Coalition

 Discrimination isn’t just wrong—it’s bad for business too.
-That’s why Harvard Pilgrim, Google and Eastern Bank all support Freedom Massachusetts and our campaign to update Massachusetts’ public accommodation law to prohibit discrimination against transgender Bay Staters.
-Those businesses understand that when communities are welcoming places for everyone to live, work and raise families; businesses succeed as well.
+That’s why Harvard Pilgrim, Google and Eastern Bank all strongly support a Yes on 3 vote this November to uphold Massachusetts’ non-discrimination laws protecting our transgender friends, family and neighbors from discrimination.
+They understand that when communities are welcoming places for everyone to live, work and raise families, they succeed as well.